-* UnwantedRescue: Since Brewster can't tell his friends ''why'' he's trying to lose money, they frequently engage in well-meaning attempts to stem the flow by investing or saving it sensibly, much to Brewster's dismay.
-This is subverted by an accountant who cheerfully reveals the deposit Brewster forgot about on a furniture rental, seemingly to cheer him up (the accountant subverts this by virtue of [[spoiler:setting up the forgotten deposit in order to help the amoral bankers cheat Monty out of the inheritance]]).
+* UnwantedRescue: Since Brewster can't tell his friends ''why'' he's trying to lose money, they frequently engage in well-meaning attempts to stem the flow by investing or saving it sensibly (much to Brewster's dismay).
+This is subverted by an accountant who reveals the deposit Brewster forgot about on a furniture rental to cheer Monty up.
+(The accountant subverts this by virtue of [[spoiler:setting up the forgotten deposit in order to help the amoral bankers cheat Monty out of the inheritance]].)

 * VideoWills: Brewster's great-uncle uses one to deliver his challenge in the 1985 film.

 * WhatHappenedToTheMouse: The 1985 film ends abruptly, so viewers never find out what happened to any of Brewster's former friends or employees.
-It's probably safe to assume they'll be set for the foreseeable future with the hundreds of thousands of dollars Brewster was paying them (and the film outright shows Spike becoming a multi-millionaire thanks to the ultra-exorbitant salary Brewster paid him and several commissions and investments).
+It's safe to assume they'll be set for the foreseeable future with the hundreds of thousands of dollars Brewster was paying them, though.
+And the film outright shows Spike becoming a multi-millionaire thanks to the salary Brewster paid him and several commissions and investments.

-* WhenTheClockStrikesTwelve: In the 1985 film, two partners of the law firm that represents Brewster's great-uncle try to cheat Brewster out of his inheritance so the firm will inherit the estate (which would net the partners a rather sizeable fee from the $300 million before it's divided up to various charities).
-As time runs out on Brewster's chance to earn the inheritance, Angela informs Monty of the scheme; this causes Brewster to punch the accountant who was bribed by the partners into attempting to defraud Brewster.
-When threatened with a lawsuit, Brewster retains Angela as his lawyer for $20,000 (the exact amount of money keeping him from earning his inheritance) and gets a receipt written for the amount -- completing the challenge and earning his inheritance -- just as the clock strikes midnight.
+* WhenTheClockStrikesTwelve: In the 1985 film, two lawyers at the firm representing Brewster's great-uncle try to cheat Brewster out of his inheritance so they can earn a rather sizeable fee from the full $300 million before it's divided up to various charities.
+As time runs out on Brewster's chance to earn the inheritance, Angela informs Monty of the scheme.
+Brewster punches the accountant who was bribed by the partners into defrauding Brewster.
+When threatened with a lawsuit, Brewster retains Angela as his lawyer for $20,000 (the exact amount of money keeping him from earning his inheritance) and gets a receipt written for the amount--completing the challenge and earning his inheritance--just as the clock strikes midnight.

-* WritersCannotDoMath: Excusable to make it easy for the audience in the 1985 film.
-People around him tell him repeatedly that he has wasted 30 million dollars when he has had at ''least'' 10 million added onto that total and saying "40 million" would be more accurate.
-The audience, however, is in on the bet and some may be confused by the differing amounts thrown around.
+* WritersCannotDoMath: This is excusable to make it easy for the audience in the 1985 film.
+People around Brewster tell him repeatedly that he has wasted thirty million dollars when he has had at ''least'' ten million added onto that total.
+Saying "forty million" would be more accurate.
+But the audience is in on the bet, so the film avoids possible confusion by only using the "thirty million" number.

-* YouHave48Hours: A literal case in the AnimatedAdaptation.
-Punky Brewster and her friends had exactly 48 hours to spend one million dollars in order to win forty million dollars.
-The one limitation, besides not keeping anything (fortunately, there was nothing preventing Punky from simply donating all stuff bought to charity), was not buying anything for more than ten thousand dollars per unit, thus nixing Margaux's idea of using the money to buy a villa.
+* YouHave48Hours: The AnimatedAdaptation does this in the most literal sense.
+Punky Brewster and her friends must spend one million dollars in exactly 48 hours to win forty million dollars.
+The one limitation--besides not keeping anything--was that Punky and her friends couldn't buy anything for more than ten thousand dollars per unit.
+(Margaux's hopes of using the money to buy a villa?
+Ruined.)